wp-digital/wp-theme-skeleton/.github/ISSUE_TEMPLATE/SSL.md

 - [ ] Change **Home**
 - [ ] Change **Site Address (URL)** in network
 - [ ] Search-replace all URLs in database (use --network flag for WordPress network)
+- [ ] Check assets are showing (there are times when they are cached on CDN and the problem is not detected immediately)